 Difficult Option to Violet Hill – via Tai Tam Country Trail

 At the start of Tai Tam Reservoir Road, there is a concealed entrance to Tai Tam Reservoir Country Trail beside the entrance to Celestial Garden.
-Walk down the path for about 70-80 metres till it curves right and then turn left.
+Walk down the path for about 70–80 metres till it curves right and then turn left.
 You’ll see a sign for Violet Hill.
-If you continue straight, you’ll end up on Tsz Lo Lan Shan Path.
+If you continue straight, you’ll end up on the Tsz Lo Lan Shan Path.

 Be sure to keep looking back as the Hong Kong skyline slowly reveals itself.

-Personally, I think the views of the city skyline are better from this hill.
+I think the views of the city skyline are better from this hill.

 After you’re done admiring the views from this vantage point, continue along the trail.
 It dips down before rising again to finish at Violet Hill.